-All halfway decent protein bars have one thing in common: A decent dose of protein.
-Most protein bars also have something else in common: They suck.
+All protein bars have one thing in common: A solid dose of protein.
+Most protein bars also have something else in common: They are terrible.

 Both bar makers have not only since developed ever tastier and more specialized protein bars (and other products), but they have also been joined by dozens upon dozens of other protein bar brands.
 In just over three decades, the market for these bars has gone from essentially nonexistent to positively cluttered.